N.B. For your information, a more recent article was published on 24 Oct 2022 on the same subject, click here for direct access.

 With this said, you can understand that the Class A yacht ( boat ) respects a rigorous building code more so than a Class B and so forth.
 But regardless of the class, it is strongly discouraged to navigate in a force 7 for the reasons of safety and comfort as « pleasure » should always be on the agenda.
 Always consult the weather forecast prior to leaving any port and check hourly the weather situation.

 Classification is very important and should be on your question list before purchasing any boat or yacht.

 Classification rules are developed to assess the structural strength and integrity of the essential parts of the hull, the reliability and function of the propulsion, steering systems, power generation and all the other features installed on board which contribute to guarantee the main essential services of yacht.

-All Ferretti yachts ( 50 to 96 ft ), Pershing (50 to 115 ft ), Riva (44 to 122 ft) are Class A. There are also other classifications such as RINA and American Bureau of Shipping, Bureau Veritas, Det Norske Veritas, Germanischer Lloyd, Lloyd Register, that are more precise regulations and we will cover this later in another article.
+Ferretti yachts (500, 550, 670 fly and over), Pershing (7X and over), Azimut Yachts (62, 64, 66, 68 Fly and over, the Sport Series 7X and over, all Magellano) are Class A. There are also other classifications such as RINA and American Bureau of Shipping, Bureau Veritas, Det Norske Veritas, Germanischer Lloyd, Lloyd Register, that are more precise regulations and we will cover this later in another article.

 Below is the graph of the Beaufort Scale along with photos.

 Do not hesitate to contact us for any additional information, team Ita Yachts Canada is at your disposal.